Ayan Kumar Bhunia

 capability to better learn highly informative features rather than trivial ones.
 We test our

-meta-framework, which is built on top of popular word-spotting and word-recognition frameworks
+meta-framework, which is built on top of popular word-spotting and word-recognition

 and enhanced by AFDM, not only on extensive Latin word datasets but also on sparser Indic